williamthom-as/cure/README.md

 ## When not to use

 Cure operates on a spreadsheet as a whole.
-There are features available that require a full parse of the file to extract the required data.
+There are features available that require a full parse of the file to extract the required data prior to transforming the data.
 These include:
   - Extracting variables (ex. extract a value from A1 and add to each row).
   - Non-zero indexed headers (ex. taking values from rows 4 -> 10, and using row 2 as the source header row).
   - Expanding JSON fields into columns (ex.
 If row 1 has values [{"a":1, "b":2}], and row 2 has [{"c":3}], each row needs columns A,B,C, but row 1 doesn't know that until row 2.)

-If you have large datasets of streamable CSV data, there are more efficient and performant tools to use, with the caveat that you will not have access to the above features.
+If you have large datasets of streamable CSV data, there are more efficient and performant tools to use.
+If you would still like to use Cure to process large files, you can elect to persist the datastore to disk, instead of in memory, and have a small performance impact.

-**Tldr; if your spreadsheet size is large, you will need to consider your memory footprint.**

 ## Installation

+### Requirements

+  - Ruby 2.6 or above
+  - SQLite3

 Install it yourself as: